By Amon Samwel – Art in Tanzania internship

 - There should be ample atmospheric moisture for condensation to occur and maintain a storm.

-- There should be some agent to start convection as uplift over a hill or mountain.
+- There should be some agent to initiate convection, such as uplift over a hill or mountain.

 STAGES OF THUNDERSTORM